 The other huge benefit of following a ketogenic diet that I have seen is I have no food cravings at.
 In the past I almost couldn’t stop myself from wanting to eat sugar and junk food all the time.
 That is no longer happening at all.

-With a keto diet plan you are going to keep carbohydrate intake to about 25g or less per day.
+With a keto diet plan you are going to keep carbohydrate intake to about 5% of total calories per day.
 Protein intake is moderate, at about 20% of total calories and fat is very high.
 Dietary fat will make up 70-75% of your total calories.

 - Carbs– 4-5% of daily calories